sumagnadas/Osdag-web/osdag_core/data/ResourceFiles/index.rst

     	*Sample problem 2*

-		Design a finPlateConnection between a beam LB 300 and a column SC 250 for transferring a vertical (factored) shear force of 135 kN.
+		Design a fin plate connection between a beam LB 300 and a column SC 250 for transferring a vertical (factored) shear force of 135 kN.
 Use M24 bearing bolts of property class 4.8.
 Try 10mm thick fin plate with weld thickness of 8mm.
 Take Fe410 grade steel f\ :sub:`y` \  = 250 MPa,  f\ :sub:`u` = 410 MPa).
 Assume bolt hole type as standard, type of weld as shop weld and edge as hand flame cut and environment as corrosive.

     	**Download:**